-In the decades following its formation Sheiling School spawned other education and social care initiatives.
-Eventually the Sheiling Trust was formed in the 1980s to encompass the Sheiling School, the Lantern Community, Sturts Farm and Ringwood Waldorf School.
-Devolution in 2013 means that each of these centres becomes independent and self-governed, allowing them to respond to the changing needs and demands of their particular professional fields, whilst ensuring the core founding principles remain central to the endeavour of the Sheiling School and the new Sheiling College.
+In the decades following its formation, Sheiling School spawned other education and social care initiatives.
+Eventually, the Sheiling Trust was formed in the 1980s to encompass the Sheiling School, the Lantern Community, Sturts Farm and Ringwood Waldorf School.
+Devolution in 2013 meant that each of these centres became independent and self-governed, allowing them to respond to the changing needs and demands of their particular professional fields, whilst ensuring the core founding principles remain central to the endeavour of the Sheiling School and the new Sheiling College.

 Our Chair of Trustees can be contacted as follows:

 Mr. J. Morris, c/o The Sheiling Ringwood, Horton Road, Ashley, Ringwood, BH24 2EB